LastMonopoly/scaled_app/README.md

 Use this package in your Flutter app when:

-- your UI design is fixed on one screen width
+- the UI design is fixed on one screen width
 - you want to scale the entire UI, not just part of it

 ## Getting Started